Gaius-Augustus/Augustus/README-cgp.txt

-Both genomes and extrinsic evidence can either be read in from a flat file or alternatively retrieved from a MYSQL database.
+Both genomes and extrinsic evidence can either be read in from a flat file or alternatively retrieved from a MYSQL or SQLITE database.
-Both approaches are described below in more detail.
+All three approaches are described below in more detail.

 This manual assumes that you are already familiar with AUGUSTUS and that you know how to use AUGUSTUS for gene prediction in a single genome.